HI_Mind_Theory.jpg

 yourhimind.com

-The H I Mind Theory of Conscious Awareness.
+The H I Theory of Conscious Awareness.

-John Cochrane Jan-April 2025
+John Cochrane Jan-Sep 2025

-This theory is the third of four theories about human consciousness associated with the H I Mind Model.
-The four theories are independent, in the sense that each addresses a different aspect of consciousness and do not rely on each other.
+The four theories are largely independent, in the sense that each addresses a different aspect of consciousness and do not rely strongly on each other.
 Each theory contributes, subject to verification, to an overall understanding of the function and experience of human consciousness.

 Self-Awareness.